keshhaav/Gdrive-organizer-app/readme.md

 streamlit run drive_sorter_app.py
 ```

-Then open your browser to http://localhost:8501
+This would automatically open http://localhost:8501 in your browser.

 ## 🧩 Project Structure